 Electricity consumption per million gallons treated has increased slightly at the plant compared to 2011 and 2012, which may be drought related, as the same amount of solids need to be processed, but with lower flows.
-With increased rainfall in 2016, the numbers show lower consumption per million gallons treated.
+With increased rainfall in 2016 and 2017, the numbers show lower consumption per million gallons treated in the winter months.

 The numbers since 2014 also represent a change in treatment technology from prior years as the plant shifted from using flocculating clarifiers to a dissolved air floatation clarifier, a process that uses more electricity to remove algae from pond water.
 Also new is the creation of two pressure zones in the recycled water pump station that has increased electricity usage.
+In 2017, both aeration basins (ABs) were operated during the summer months, instead of the usual practice of running only one, in an effort to reduce chlorides in recycled water.
+This change in process resulted in more air required for in the ABs, thus increasing electricity usage.

-The diffuser replacement project that will be completed in 2017 will help to decrease electricity use in the future.
+The diffuser replacement project completed in 2017 will help to decrease electricity use somewhat in the future.